sm4561/shubham-dsa-practice/leetcode/10-Regular-Expression-Matching/README.md

 Problem Statement:-

-Implement regular expression matching between a string s and a pattern p, where:
+Given an input string s and a pattern p, implement regular expression matching with support for '.' and '*', where:

 '.' → Matches any single character.

-'*' → Matches zero or more occurrences of the preceding element.
+'*' → Matches zero or more of the preceding element.

-Matching must cover the entire string, not just a substring.
+The matching must cover the entire input string (not partial).

 Key Assumptions:

-Each '*' in the pattern will always have a valid preceding character.
+Every '*' will always have a valid preceding character.

-The pattern and string only contain lowercase English letters, '.', and '*'.
+The input string and pattern only contain lowercase English letters, '.', and '*'.

 Input lengths: